weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (43) d(e(x), o(»)) <c d(x, y)

-for all x, y € X, then c is said to be a contraction of X into X.
+for all x, y  \in  X, then c is said to be a contraction of X into X.

-9.23 Theorem If X is a complete metric space, and if a is a contraction of X into X, then there exists one and only one x € X such that c(x) = x.
+9.23 Theorem If X is a complete metric space, and if a is a contraction of X into X, then there exists one and only one x  \in  X such that c(x) = x.

 In other words, c has a unique fixed point.
 The uniqueness is a triviality, for if a(x) = x and a(¥) = y, then (43) gives d(x, y)< c d(x, y), which can only